 “As we near the solution, Croatia will also withdraw lawsuits at Croatian courts over the dispute since it will become immaterial,” Pusic said.

 The ministers gave no further details on the possible solution to the dispute, which has strained relations since both countries became independent in 1991.

-Slovenia, a member of the 27-nation EU since 2004, has said the bank dispute must be resolved for the country to approve Croatia’s EU accession treaty.
-Analysts including Timothy Ash at Standard Bank Plc in London have said a political crisis in Slovenia, which may lead to early elections, could jeopardize Croatia’s aim to join the EU this year.
+Slovenia, a member of the 27-nation EU since 2004, has said the issue must be resolved for the country to approve Croatia’s EU accession treaty.
+Analysts including Timothy Ash at Standard Bank Plc in London have said a political crisis in Slovenia, which may lead to early elections, could jeopardize Croatia’s July entry date.